 - Dusting and vacuuming (portable vacuums can work well in smaller spaces)

-- Cleaning mirrors and windows with a microfibre glass cloth
+- Cleaning mirrors and windows with glass cleaner and a microfibre glass cloth

 - Tidying up items back to where they’re stored

 - Carpet cleaning

 - Window cleaning (from inside)

 Depending on how many people live in your static caravan will probably impact how often and how intensely you need to clean, but try not to put it off as the more there is to do, the less appealing it can be to start.

 If covers are removable then check the labels as you may be able to run them in the washing machine on a delicate wash without shrinking the material, which could be the easiest option.
 Otherwise, you can use a range of car upholstery cleaning products, such as foam sprays which can be wiped off with a damp cloth and left to dry.

 If you have stubborn stains then look for more specialist products but check with the manufacturer if they’re likely to damage the colour of your caravan’s upholstery.